impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-2-content.md

 We see the following:

- - Our shebang, which tells UNIX to interpret the code using `bash`.
+ - Our shebang, which tells UNIX to interpret the code using Bash.
  - "Summary" and "Usage" comments.
 These comments are actually used to print the output of the `rbenv-help` command, as we'll see when we read through that command's code.
  - The `set -e` command, which as we know, tells the shell to stop execution and exit immediately if an error is raised.
  - The last line checks if the `$RBENV_DEBUG` env var is set, and if it is, we turn on `xtrace` mode so that the filename and line of code are printed for each line of code that is executed.